Past Cases

 Case Background

-Plaintiffs allege that unbeknownst to investors and analysts alike that leading into the IPO Tintri implemented a new sales and marketing strategy to expand their market and one that required its sales team to misrepresent, and indeed, to oversell, the capabilities of Tintri’s product offerings.
+Plaintiffs allege that unbeknownst to investors and analysts alike that leading into the IPO Tintri implemented a new sales and marketing strategy to expand its market, allegedly requiring its sales team to misrepresent, and indeed, to oversell, the capabilities of Tintri’s product offerings.

 Specifically, in May 2017, immediately prior to the IPO, management Tintri abruptly changed course, and began to require its sales force to market Tintri’s product offerings as “Enterprise Cloud Solutions” in an effort to impress Wall Street and increase interest in advance of the IPO.
 Tintri’s products were not, however, “Enterprise Cloud Solutions.”
 To be an enterprise cloud solution, a product must provide processing, storage, networking, and software, and especially what is sometimes referred to as “orchestration” software.
 By contrast, Tintri only provided storage products, and to a very limited extent, software (but only software relating to storage).